 Our insurance coverage attorneys have been appointed as regional coverage counsel by certain insurance carriers, and we deal with matters that involve all lines of coverage available.

-Provide coverage advice to insurers on all lines of first and third party insurance throughout the United States, assisting in establishing and communicating the proper coverage position to the insured and other interested parties, and advise carriers regarding claim handling requirements and strategies.
+Provided coverage advice to insurers on all lines of first and third party insurance throughout the United States, assisted in establishing and communicating the proper coverage position to the insured and other interested parties, and advised carriers regarding claim handling requirements and strategies.

-In Federal Bankruptcy court, represented an insurer which issued an environmental remediation policy and paid $75 million limit by devising a strategy to recoup funds which included settlement with debtor securing first lien position on real property, a release of all extra-contractual claims, the filing of actions against third party polluters, and condemnation actions against a municipality, all of which has so far reimbursed the client for over $55 million and total recovery will achieve almost full reimbursement after sale of land and payment of lien position.
+In Federal Bankruptcy court, represented an insurer which issued an environmental remediation policy and paid its $75 million limit by devising a strategy to recoup funds, which included a settlement with the debtor securing a first lien position on real property, releasing all extra-contractual claims, the filing of actions against third party polluters, and bringing condemnation actions against a municipality, all of which reimbursed the client for over $55 million, and the total recovery will achieve almost full reimbursement after the sale of land and payment of the lien position.

-In the California Supreme Court, established the right of carriers to recover defense fees paid when claims are later established to have not been covered by the applicable policy.
+In the California and Nevada Supreme Courts, established the right of carriers to recover defense fees paid when claims are later established to have not been covered by the applicable policy.

 Successfully defended an insurer against a lawsuit filed by a National Basketball Association team alleging coverage under its advertising injury coverage for a suit filed against the team by the NBA, by convincing the trial court that the underlying suit did not arise out of advertising activities, but rather a contract dispute caused by the team's unilateral decision to relocate.
 The victory was successfully upheld on appeal by the firm.

 Represented insurer regarding an excess verdict at least $150 million above applicable policy limits and helped strategize successful resolution of claims by insured and claimant.